 Statements about medicinal use of plants have not been evaluated by the FDA, and should not be used for the diagnosis, treatment, cure or prevention of any ailment.
 Before using or ingesting any medicinal plant, consult a healthcare practitioner familiar with botanical medicine.

-Some herbs are customarily grown from divisions because they cannot come true from seed, such as scented thymes and flavored mints.
-Some require fall sowing of fresh seed, such as sweet cicely and angelica, and these become available in August or September.
+Culture: Some herbs are customarily grown from divisions because they cannot come true from seed, such as scented thymes and flavored mints.
+Some require fall sowing of fresh seed, such as sweet cicely and angelica.

 Using herbs: Drying herbs at home is not difficult.
 Whole leaves retain their flavor at least a year.
 To substitute fresh herbs for dried in cooking, use triple the dried quantity called for in a recipe.